furstenheim/SimpleRTree/README.md

-### Simple RTree
+## Simple RTree

-This is a static RTree that only accepts points as input.
+Simple RTree is a blazingly fast and GC friendly RTree.
+It performs under 5 microseconds with 1 Million points for closest point queries
+(measured in a i5-2450M CPU @ 2.50GHz with 4Gb of RAM).
+It is GC friendly, queries require 0 allocation.
+Building the index requires 19 allocations independently of the number of points.

+To achieve this speed, the index has three restrictions.
+It is static, once built it cannot be changed.
+It only accepts points, no bboxes or lines.
+It only accepts (for now) closest point queries.

+### Usage

 The format of the points is a single array where each too coordinates represent a point

     points := []float64{0.0, 0.0, 1.0, 1.0} // array of two points 0, 0 and 1, 1

 The library exposes only two methods.
 One to load and one to find nearest point

+    import "SimpleRTree"

-    fp := FlatPoints(points)
+    fp := SimpleRTree.FlatPoints(points)
-    r := New().Load(fp)
+    r := SimpleRTree.New().Load(fp)
     closestX, closestY, distance, found := r.FindNearestPoint(1.0, 2.0)
     // 1.0, 1.0, 1.0, true